ytakemon/GRETTA/README.md

 ## Requirements

-GRETTA is supported and compatible for R versions \>= 4.2.0.
+-   GRETTA is supported and compatible for R versions \>= 4.2.0.
+-   12G of space to store one DepMap data set with and an additional 11G of temporary space to for .tar.gz prior to extraction.

 # Installation